-New posts to be published in 2016-2018 will be essentially assigned to new tasks devolved to the Agency (including those tasks that have been given to ENISA through EU policy statements, such as the Cyber Security Strategy for the EU and the proposed NIS Directive).
+New posts to be published in 2015-2017 will be essentially assigned to new tasks devolved to the Agency (including those tasks that have been given to ENISA through EU policy statements, such as the Cyber Security Strategy for the EU).
 TAs and CAs posts will cover operational needs, with a specific and continuous stress on technical profiles (staff with technical background and professional experience such as computer science, exact sciences, and IT profiles).